Ileostomy - discharge

 - Pretzels may help reduce water loss in stool.
 They also have extra sodium.

-- DO NOT wait to get help.
+- Do not wait to get help.
 Diarrhea can be dangerous.
+Call your provider if it does not go away.